Joshua-Chiu/PGDBWebServer/README.md

 ### Points
 * check digit thing to keep track on the points

+* Totals next to the heading
-* Totals and make the cumulative
+* make the cumulative table

 * Assign scholar points based on percentage
     * 2 points 79.46 -> 83.45